radiukpavlo/python-programming/13_Lesson_List_comprehension/lesson-13_list_comprehension.md

 print(two_power_of_five)  # 32
 ```

 🌕 Keep up the good work.
 Keep the momentum going, the sky is the limit!
-You have just completed day 13 challenges and you are 13 steps a head in to your way to greatness.
+You have just completed Lesson 13 challenges and you are 13 steps a head in to your way to greatness.
 Now do some exercises for your brain and muscles.

-## 💻 Exercises: Day 13
+## 💻 Exercises: Lesson 13

 1. Filter only negative and zero in the list using list comprehension
    ```py